manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 ```
 end of program
 ```
-# class keyword in python:
+# class keyword in Python:
 A `class` is a collection of data attributes and methods for a specific objects.
 # syntax of class: